PatWyr/Test/README.md

 }
 ```

-You can check out the [vok-orm-playground](https://gitlab.com/mvysny/vok-orm-playground) which
+You can check out the [jdbi-orm-playground](https://gitlab.com/mvysny/jdbi-orm-playground) which
 has validations enabled and all necessary jars included.

 ## Data Loaders

+NOT YET IMPLEMENTED

 Very often the UI frameworks provide some kind of tabular component which allows for viewing database tables, or even outcomes of any SELECT
 command (possibly joined).
 An example of such tabular component is the Vaadin Grid; you can see the [live demo](https://vok-crud.herokuapp.com/crud)